LAEQ/Assisted-MapMatching/README.md

 [//]: # (<img src = "ressources/images/plugin_installation_1.png">)

-Then enter "LAEQ-MapMatching in the searching tab", select the plugin with the same name
+Then enter "Assisted-MapMatching" in the searching tab, select the plugin with the same name

 [//]: # (<img src = "ressources/images/plugin_installation_2.png">)